-Seasmart WiFi connects the NMEA 2000 on your iPhone
+Seasmart WiFi connects NMEA network 2000 to your iPad

-This allows multiple users to share NMEA data 2000 and NMEA 0183 from any browser, or any compatible application.
-CDI offers an open protocol to developers, allowing them to freely customize any application to display the data received from the navigation sensors (weather station, engine, batteries, fuel tanks, navigation unit, etc,).
+This allows multi-user sharing of NMEA data 2000 and NMEA 0183 from any browser, or any compatible application.
+CDI offers an open protocol to developers, freely allowing them to customize any application to display data received from navigation sensors (weather station, motorization, batteries, fuel tanks, centrale de navigation, etc,).

 Compared to the iMux or Digital Yacht devices, SeaSmart WiFi has the advantage of both connections :